 - Allow a second or two between cures to let the composite rest.

-Does the heat from the VALO Grand light’s Xtra Power mode affect the tooth?
+Does the heat from the VALO Cordless light’s Xtra Power mode affect the tooth?

-While the Xtra Power mode is able to produce intensity similar to a PAC light, it does not produce the same amount of heat as a PAC light.
+While the VALO Cordless curing light’s Xtra Power mode is able to produce intensity similar to a PAC light, it does not produce the same amount of heat as a PAC light.

-Does heat from the higher-intensity modes affect soft tissues?
+Does heat from the VALO Cordless light’s higher-intensity modes affect soft tissues?

-The VALO Grand curing light’s instructions include a warning about placing the beam on soft tissues.
-The VALO Grand light, like all other curing lights, will generate enough heat to make the patient aware of the heat on the soft tissues.
-If held on the soft tissues for an extended period of time, the VALO Grand light, like all other curing lights, could cause damage to the soft tissues.
+The VALO Cordless light’s instructions include a warning about placing the beam on soft tissues.
+The VALO Cordless light, like all other curing lights, will generate enough heat to make the patient aware of the heat on the soft tissues.
+If held on the soft tissues for an extended period of time, the VALO Cordless light, like all other curing lights, could cause damage to the soft tissues.